 Aging men with low testosterone are more likely to break a bone than men on TRT.

 Interestingly, estrogen plays the largest role in decreasing bone loss and broken bones in men, however too much can cause some serious issues throughout the body.
 This is why it’s important to balance estrogen and testosterone levels during testosterone replacement therapy.
 These same studies also show that these men with low testosterone levels have much

-While TRT can help improve cartilage, bone density and joint health, bisphosphonates (medication) are considered first-line treatment method for men with osteoporosis.
+While testosterone replacement therapy can help improve cartilage, bone density, and joint health, bisphosphonates (medication) are considered a first-line treatment method for men with osteoporosis.